thephpleague/omnipay/README.md

 * Because most payment gateways have exceptionally poor documentation
 * Because you are writing a shopping cart and need to support multiple gateways

+**Important Note: Upgrading from <1.0**

+If you are upgrading from a pre-1.0 version of Omnipay, please note that the currency format has changed.
+See the [changelog](https://github.com/adrianmacneil/omnipay/blob/master/CHANGELOG.md) for more details.

 ## TL;DR

 Just want to see some code?